Specifying APT Background Targets

 - Go to the Targets folder and create a New Target Group.
 This is a container within which you can place the targets that are to be observed together.
 (In this case one or more science targets and one or more background coordinate positions).

 - In the Target field for your observation, select your new target group by name and provide the observation details.
 Each target in the target group will be observed with the specifications provided.

 APT will guide you to connect the appropriate background target to each science target, as described in the previous section.

 When do I need to specify a background observation?

 In general, subtracting the background adds noise if it is a pixel-by-pixel subtraction, so it should be avoided when the background is negligible compared to the source signal.
 Use the JWST Exposure Time Calculator to assess your target surface flux density relative to various background levels to understand when it makes sense to subtract background.

 Why do I get an error on my other science observation that does not need background?

-In the event that you have two observations of the same target, but a background observation is not needed on the "other" observation, the diagnostic that was added in APT to remind you to link your background to science observations ends up causing this error.
+In the event that you have 2 observations of the same target, but a background observation is not needed for one of those observations, the diagnostic that was added in APT to remind you to link your background to science observations ends up causing this error.
 Simply make a duplicate target in this situation: one target that needs background and one that does not.
 It is easy to create a duplicate target and give it a slightly different name, but you do need to remember to keep them both up to date if you make changes.